LEARN ABOUT SAFE, NATURAL, LOW-COST*,

 I once stupidly waited for an orthopaedic surgeon for about 2 hours past my appointment time in his Texas office; it was so cold, you could hang meat!

-My spinal damage pain is set off by shivering so I really resented the wait as a pain person who didn't need my doctor's office, contributing to it.
+My spinal damage pain is set off by shivering so I really resented the wait as a pain person who didn't need my doctor's office contributing to my pain.
 (Since it was summertime, I had no reason to carry a coat or even a sweater with me.)

 He KNEW that he wouldn't be able to see his Monday morning patients on time and yet, didn't have any of us rescheduled because he saw his time as more valuable than ours.